KeraniTechnologies/KauriHealth/README.md

 Ongoing To Do list:

 .
-Identify kauri trees and how vegetation health has changed over time in the Waitakere Ranges
+Identify kauri trees

-·	   Using each identified kauri tree canopy extent/spectral_classification/ and location, associate various vegetation indices
+·	   Using each identified kauri tree canopy extent/spectral_classification/ and location, associate vegetation indices

-·	   Analyze create maps, frequency and density plots highlighting the differences between years, months and vegetation indices
+·	   Analysis: create maps, frequency and density plots highlighting the differences between time of year and vegetation indices

 ·	   Create plots of the spectral profile differences of the Kauri health between health category ranges